 Facebook has already made changes to combat fake news that drops those posts views around 80 percent lower on average.
 Tessa Lyons, Facebook’s product manager, explained that once fact-checkers say a story is false, any shared links then have reduced distribution, which is where that 80 percent reduction comes from.
 The platform is also using signals to predict potential fake news stories to help fact-checking organizations see those links faster.
 In posts disputed by those fact-checkers, users that already shared will be notified while users about to share the same link will be able to see that the topic is disputed.
 For those stories that make it through, they will show alongside related articles.

 But Lyons said fake articles are not the only type of fake news the platform is working to fight.
 This week, Facebook started fact-checking photos and videos too in France.
 Graphics didn’t previously have the same checks as links but could contain fake text, Photoshopped images or unretouched images that are misrepresented in the accompanying text.
 Integrating photos and videos into the progress could curb the spread of fake news even further — last year, one study suggested that a third of altered images go undetected.
-Facebook has already added photos and videos to the mix in France, but Facebook plans to take the graphic fact checks to additional countries.

 For fake news, Facebook’s efforts also include new partnerships, including an agreement with The Associated Press to “debunk” stories related to the elections.
 Fact-checking partners are now live in six countries, Facebook said, and that number is expected to grow.